 In the next post, I will present how to use the PRT Bands indicator in a trading system working on Prorealtime.

-If you have questions about this post, please tell me in the comments.
+If you have questions about this post, please let me know in the comments.

 Thank you for reading.